Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Sorry, that was not the intention.
-Perdón, no fue mi intención. [peɾˈðon no fwe mi intenˈsjon]
+Sorry, that was not the intention. in Mexican Perdón, no fue mi intención. [peɾˈðon no fwe mi intenˈsjon]

-Sorry, I did not do it on purpose.
-Perdón, no lo hice a propósito. [peɾˈðon no lo ˈi.se a pɾoˈpo.si.to]
+Sorry, I did not do it on purpose. in Mexican Perdón, no lo hice a propósito. [peɾˈðon no lo ˈi.se a pɾoˈpo.si.to]

-Sorry, that was very clumsy of me.
-Perdón, fui muy torpe. [peɾˈðon fui muj ˈtoɾ.pe]
+Sorry, that was very clumsy of me. in Mexican Perdón, fui muy torpe. [peɾˈðon fui muj ˈtoɾ.pe]

 Learn Mexican-Spanish much faster than conventional learning methods – and with only 17 minutes of learning time a day!